Skip to main content

 })(jQuery);

-method to be called, and you can declare your variables as you would in a regular function.
-The only specificity is to actually return all of your functions and variables in order to access them in your HTML.
+With this structure, the render(params, data) method does not need to be called, and variables can be declared as in a regular function.
+The only requirement is to return all functions and variables to access them in the HTML.

-Then accessing the returned methods in the HTML would be done similarly to how it is in the below code snippet:
+Accessing the returned methods in the HTML is done similarly to the code snippet below:

 <div id="customwelcomecard">